Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 \subsubsection{RQ2: Incremental Training Benefit}

 In order to show how the an initial model improves with self-supervised sample selection, we compare \DLTOOL training up to model $M_7$ against a model trained only on the supervised training set $T_1$.
-For this comparison, we study the $K_v$ and $K_t$ datasets derived from GitHub program compilation steps since these include program pairs which can be proven equal using our rewrite rules.
-In Figure~\ref{fig:TrainTune}, the orange squares indicate the percentage of proofs found on the $K_v$ dataset as the model trains only in a supervised manner on $T_1$ (the initial supervised training set of synthetic programs with known rewrite rules).
+Let us first consider training results on the $Optim$ dataset, which demonstrates how \DLTOOL can generalize into new program distributions.
+In Figure~\ref{fig:TrainTune}, the green squares indicate the percentage of proofs found on the $Optim_{val}$ dataset as the model trains only in a supervised manner on $T_1$ (the initial supervised training set of synthetic programs with known rewrite rules).
 The blue circles represent training with self-supervised sample selection.
-With traditional training, we see the best performance of the $Q$ model on $K_v$ occurs at 340,000 total training steps (\DLTOOL had trained to $M_6$ after that many steps).
+With traditional training, we see the best performance of the $Q$ model on $Optim_{val}$ occurs at 340,000 total training steps (\DLTOOL had trained to $M_6$ after that many steps).
 This result is significantly below the performance \DLTOOL achieves.
-The significant improvement of \DLTOOL on the $K_v$ dataset demonstrates the benefits on our incremental training procedure.
+The significant improvement of \DLTOOL on the $Optim_{val}$ dataset demonstrates the benefits on our incremental training procedure.

 After training from 340,000 steps to 380,000 steps, $Q$ decreased performance on the GitHub compiled test dataset.
-This indicates that $Q$ was starting to overfit on the distribution for $R$ and the latest learnings were not as applicable to the $K$ problems.
-On the contrary, since self-supervised sample selection generates new training samples, \DLTOOL is able to avoid overfitting and continues to improve the overall model's ability to find proofs on the $K_v$ dataset.
+This indicates that $Q$ was starting to overfit on the distribution for $Synth$ and the latest learnings were not as applicable to the $Optim$ problems.
+On the contrary, since self-supervised sample selection generates new training samples, \DLTOOL is able to avoid overfitting and continues to improve the overall model's ability to find proofs on the $Optim_{val}$ dataset.

-Also, we note that $Q$ was able to slightly outperform $M_7$ on the $R_v$ dataset (98.96\% pass versus 98.44\%, not shown in the figure) which shows that the $T_1$ dataset had sufficient samples to train for the problem distribution in $R_v$.
+The $T_1$ training data is derived from the $Synth$ dataset and we see that the $Q$ model does improve performance on this dataset as it trains.
+After 380,000 steps, $Q$ was able to slightly outperform $M_7$ on the $Synth_{val}$ dataset (98.96\% pass versus 98.44\%) which shows that the $T_1$ dataset had sufficient samples to train for the problem distribution in $Synth_{val}$ without overfitting that dataset.